Reception Class News

 Phonics

-This term we will begin phase 3 of the ‘Letters and Sounds’ phonic programme.
+We have begun phase 3 of the ‘Letters and Sounds’ phonics programme.

 The purpose of this phase is to: